roxi-t/Cangrow-Project/section1/README-Project.md

-CanGrow-Final-project
-section1

-A brief description of what this project does and who it's for
+README for CanGrow-Final-Project Section 1

 Introduction

-Cangrow-Project is a web application consisting of two main services: Nginx and WordPress.
-This project utilizes Docker Compose for managing and running containers and employs Nginx as a web server to create a load-balanced deployment for two instances of WordPress.
+CanGrow-Final-Project is a web application that utilizes Docker Compose to manage and run containers.
+It includes Nginx as a web server for load-balancing two instances of WordPress.

 Project Structure

-The project consists of two main files:
+The project has two main files:

-docker-compose.yml: This file contains Docker Compose configurations that define the setup for running Nginx, WordPress1, WordPress2, and MariaDB containers.
+• docker-compose.yml: Docker Compose configuration for running Nginx, WordPress1, WordPress2, and MariaDB containers.

-nginx.conf: This file contains Nginx configurations serving as the web server for the project.
-These configurations include proxying to two instances of WordPress provided by WordPress1 and WordPress2 services.
+• nginx.conf: Nginx configuration for the web server, including proxying to WordPress instances.

 File Descriptions

-1. docker-compose.yml
+docker-compose.yml

-services: This section includes various definitions for each service in the project, including Nginx, WordPress1, WordPress2, and MariaDB.
+• services: Defines services (Nginx, WordPress1, WordPress2, MariaDB) and their configurations.
-volumes: Defines repository volumes for storing persistent WordPress and MariaDB database data.
+• volumes: Persistent storage for WordPress and MariaDB data.
-networks: Defines networks used for communication between containers.
+• networks: Networks for container communication.

-3. nginx.conf
+nginx.conf

-upstream wordpress_cluster: Defines a group of WordPress servers as a load-balancing proxy.
+• upstream wordpress_cluster: Load-balancing proxy for WordPress servers.
-server: Defines a server as a host for proxying to WordPress services. location /: Sets up the proxy path for web requests to WordPress services.
+• server: Host for proxying to WordPress services.

 Installation and Execution
-To run the project, ensure that Docker and Docker Compose are installed on your system.
-Then, by using the following commands, configure the Docker Compose and Nginx files and run the project:

-Copy code

-"docker-compose up -d"
+1. Ensure Docker and Docker Compose are installed.
+2. Run the following commands:
+   * docker-compose up -d to run the project's services.
-Running this command will execute all project services on containers, and the project will be ready for use.
+3. The project will be ready for use.

 Conclusion

-By executing these Docker Compose and Nginx files, the environment of the Cangrow-Project is prepared, and you can utilize it to create a load-balanced web deployment using WordPress.

-These project documents provide explanations about the project structure, the files used, and how to install and execute it.
+This project provides a load-balanced WordPress deployment using Docker Compose and Nginx.
+The documentation includes explanations of the project structure, files, and installation/execution instructions.